 A home equity loan is a one-time lump sum.
 Normally, interest rates vary from 2.5%-8% plus bank fees.
 Lenders allow borrowers to use 80-90% of your home’s equity with repayment terms of 10-20 years.
 Most franchisees pay these loans over a longer period of time in comparison to other methods.

-3. Commercial Bank Loan
+3. Commercial Bank Loan for Franchise Financing

 A commercial bank can give you a traditional loan, where you borrow a lump sum of money to pay your franchise startup costs.
 The investor needs to be knowledgeable of the franchise company to successfully obtain this loan.